ibalosh/pet_tracker/README.md

 - Normalized db schema
 - In-memory SQLite for easy testing & setup & swapping
 - API endpoints for data ingestion and querying, with pagination
+  - in order to paginate use `?page=X` query parameter

 #### Assumptions